gb-it/codejam-cap-nodejs/exercises/03/readme.md

 user@host:~/bookshop
 ```

-Note: The `sqlite3` commandline utility is not related to the `sqlite3` NPM package you just installed; it came from the installation of SQLite itself as described in the [prerequisites](../prerequisites.md).
+Note: The `sqlite3` command line utility is not related to the `sqlite3` NPM package you just installed; it came from the installation of SQLite itself as described in the [prerequisites](../prerequisites.md).

 ### 6. Dig into the link between the CDS definitions and the artefacts in the database